How to Develop Your PPC Strategy

 - Repeat sales

-Each one of these goals also aligns with the basic sales funnel: awareness, consideration, and purchase.
+Each of these goals aligns with the basic sales funnel: awareness, consideration, and purchase.

-As an advertiser, you should closely examine the sales funnel for your business and customize accordingly.
+As an advertiser, you should closely examine the sales funnel for your business and customize your paid media programs accordingly.

-For example, a B2B business may have a much longer sales cycle due to the process of researching business solutions and the internal decision makers involvement.
+For example, a B2B business may have a much longer sales cycle due to researching business solutions and the internal decision-makers’ involvement.

-In contrast, a consumer e-commerce product could be immediate or a few hours from clicking on a PPC ad.
+In contrast, a consumer ecommerce product could be an immediate purchase or a few hours from clicking on a PPC ad.

 Let’s take a look at each of these five PPC goals and tactics that will help you accomplish each one.